 Video conferencing software used to be somewhat of a specialized utility.
 You may have used it occasionally in your work, but for most of us, it wasn’t an everyday tool.
 Maybe you used Skype once or twice years ago, but you weren’t on it every day.

-Then in February of 2020, we were introduced to COVID-19, and everything changed.
+Then in 2020, we were introduced to COVID-19, and everything changed.
 Virtually overnight.

 What Is Video Conferencing?

 If you haven’t already been introduced to video conferencing, it’s an online video connection between two or more people.
 Using your phone or computer camera, you can see, hear, and communicate with someone in another location.

 Most video conferencing software also lets you share your phone or computer screen with the other person.
 Video conferences are not limited to two participants.
 These virtual meetings accommodate dozens of people at the same time.

 But which conferencing software is right for you?
 There are a lot of choices, so let’s look at the pros and cons of the most popular.

 If you want to skip to the features of a particular choice, here’s the list of what we’ll be covering:

 Zoom was up and coming before COVID, but in the months since, it’s taken over and dominates the field.
 When Zoom became a verb (“We’ll Zoom next Thursday”), you knew they were in the driver’s seat.

 The Skype team at Microsoft must be wondering how they lost their user base so quickly.

 But Zoom made its way to the forefront by being easy to use and offering features most of us want.
 The paid tiers are affordable, though add-ons can quickly boost the cost.
 That being said, the free version will be sufficient for most of us.